 - Insert the SoundID Reference as the LAST plugin on the master bus.
 The example below shows how to load the plugin Logic Pro X:

 Headphone calibration profiles are pre-made and readily available in SoundID Reference (all editions).
 We have measured and averaged close to 300 headphone models - see the full list of supported headphones or simply start a free trial to view what's available.

 - Click on Add new preset

-- Proceed to Select your calibration profile > Add a new headphone profile
+- Proceed to Select your calibration profile > Add headphones

-- Find your headphone model listed in the app and load the profile
+- Find your headphone model listed in the app and select the profile

 Click on the loaded calibration profile name to change the profile and access the Recent calibration profiles section in the dropdown menu.
 Learn more about how to use presets here.

 From here, you can start exploring the audio settings, check out the new Translation Check and Custom Target features, get familiar with the new sound by enabling/disabling calibration with the dedicated button at the bottom-right corner.